CMake in AimRT

 OFF

-Whether to compile record/playback plugin
+Whether to compile the record and playback plugin

 AIMRT_BUILD_TIME_MANIPULATOR_PLUGIN